 Each year, a select few greats of the game are inducted as members of the Australian Football Hall of Fame.

-The Hall of Fame Induction Dinner is one of football’s most prestigious events, after being instituted in 1996 to recognise the greats of the game from around the country.
+The Hall of Fame Induction Dinner is one of football's most prestigious events, after being instituted in 1996 to recognise the greats of the game from around the country.

 The Australian Football Hall of Fame seeks to recognise and enshrine players, coaches, umpires, administrators and media representatives who have made significant contributions to Australian Football – at any level – since the game's inception in 1858.